BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

   * Again, not something you're used to thinking about
   * Because the answer has always been: "at the same time"

-> [NOTE] The following has been pasted directly from *On Java 8* and has yet to be chopped up and edited to make it appropriate for this book.
-Much may not survive.
+> [NOTE] The following material is still in rough form.

 Concurrency Superpowers
 -----------------------